-Any negative behaviour by Year 12 students surrounding end of year activities, including bullying of other students, vandalism or food fights, will be seen as a deliberate show of disrespect towards the college.
-Students involved in such activities will not be eligible to attend the Valedictory Ceremony.
+Any unproductive behaviour by Year 12 students surrounding end of year activities, including bullying of other students, vandalism, or food fights, will be seen as a deliberate show of disrespect towards the College.
+Students involved in such activities may not be eligible to attend the Valedictory Ceremony.